KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 but as archetypal positions
 within the Tree of Emanation.

-Though a soul’s fundamental nature
+Though a soul's fundamental nature
 tends to remain stable across its multiversal unfoldings,
 it is not **permanently fixed**.

 🦂 💔 ⚯ 🌐 🌳⇅

 #### Reversibility and Hidden Stagnation

 Some entropic tendencies arising within SS / SM
 can be reversed —